Get instant quote

 How does SLS 3D printing work?

-1. The powder bin and the build area are first heated to just below the melting temperature of the polymer.
+1. Preheating: The powder reservoir and build area are heated to just below the polymer's melting point.

-2. A re-coating blade spreads a thin layer of powder over the build platform.
+2. Layering: A re-coating blade spreads a thin, even layer of powder over the build platform.

 Watch before you read: SLS 3D printing in action